chatterjee-d/QuITOv2/README.md

 ---

-### Step II (using QuITO): running the pre-loaded examples and adding your own problem
+### Step II (using QuITO v.2): running the pre-loaded examples and adding your own problem

 You can run the pre-loaded examples, formulate your own problems, and then solve it by employing QuITO easily.
 There are two ways to achieve that: